 Under Saskatchewan securities legislation, certain purchasers who purchase Units offered by this prospectus during the period of distribution will have a statutory right of action for damages against the Company and every director of the Company as of the date of this prospectus, and every person or company who sells the Units on behalf of the Company under this prospectus, or while still the owner of the Units, for rescission against the Company if this prospectus contains a misrepresentation without regard to whether the purchasers relied on the misrepresentation.
 The right of action for damages is exercisable not later than the earlier of one year from the date the purchaser first had knowledge of the facts giving rise to the cause of action and six years from the date on which payment is made for the Units.
-The right of action for rescission is exercisable not later than 180 days from the date on which payment is made for the Units.
-If a purchaser elects to exercise the right of action for rescission, the purchaser will have no right of action for damages against the Company or the others listed above.
-In no case will the amount recoverable in any action exceed the price at which the Units were offered to the purchaser and if the purchaser is shown to have purchased the Units with knowledge of the misrepresentation, the Company and the others listed above will have no liability.
+The right of action for damages against the Company or the others listed above.
+In no case will the amount recoverable in any action exceed the price at which the Units were offered to the purchaser and if the purchaser is shown to have purchased the Units with knowledge of the misrepresentation, the Company on the others listed above will have no liability.
 In the case of an action for damages, the Company and the others listed above will not be liable for all or any portion of the damages that are proven to not represent the depreciation in value of the Units as a result of the misrepresentation relied upon.
 A purchaser who receives an amended prospectus has the right to withdraw from the agreement to purchase the Units by delivering a notice to the Company within two business days of receiving the amended prospectus.
 These rights are in addition to, and without derogation from, any other rights or remedies available at law to a Saskatchewan purchaser.
-The foregoing is a summary of the rights available to a Saskatchewan purchaser.
-Not all defenses upon which the Company or others may rely are described herein.
+The foregoing is a summary of the rights available to a Saskatchewan purchasers should refer to the company or others may rely are described herein.
 Saskatchewan purchasers should refer to the complete text of the relevant statutory provisions.